sstivason/web_project_4/README.md

  * JS

  ## Project Status
+ Phase 1 - Complete:
- Responsive design completed to closely match the mock-up for desktop and extra-small mobile devices, with a slight enhancemnt to better support mid-sized mobile devices.
-The next porject phases will enhance functionality to enable profile modifications to be saved to the server.
+ Responsive design completed to closely match the mock-up for desktop and extra-small mobile devices, with a slight enhancement to better support mid-sized mobile devices.
+Javascript functionality included to edit profile information via a modal(popup) form editor.

+Phase 2 - Complete:
+Javascript functionality expanded to enable the addition of new image cards, display images within a modal(popup) upon card selection, card like/heart functionality, and to remove/delete cards.

  ## Demo Site
  [Github Publication](https://sstivason.github.io/web_project_4/)